skyout/sass-styleguide/README.md

 ```

 Classes, pseduo-classes, and other modifiers should nest inside their selector to maintain readability.
 The same rules with a line break above apply to these modifiers.
 Pseduo-class modifiers should go as close to their parent selector as possible.
 This allows developers to quick see any hover or other states without having to find them later in the file.
-Class modifies should also go near their selector whenever possible.
+Class modifiers should also go near their selector whenever possible.

 ```sass